-6.149 Sports, exercise and leisure facilities enhance health and the quality of life.
-Being physically active can help to prevent a number of chronic health conditions, reduce premature deaths, reduce levels of obesity and improve mental health.
+6.147 Sports, exercise and leisure facilities enhance health and the quality of life.
+Being physically active can help to prevent several chronic health conditions, reduce premature deaths, reduce levels of obesity and improve mental health.
 It is therefore essential that existing sports and leisure facilities are maintained and that opportunities for further improvement, to enhance the range and accessibility of facilities are taken.

-6.150 Proposals that help ensure the continuation and, as needs are identified, improvement of these facilities will be supported.
+6.148 Proposals that help ensure the continuation and, as needs are identified, improvement of these facilities will be supported.
 Some of the activities are commercial but many, as with other community activities, depend on volunteers; the continuation of such activities will be dependent upon the availability of volunteers and available financing.

-6.151 The rural areas are disadvantaged as facilities provided and maintained by TWBC are only available in the larger settlements.
+6.149 The rural areas are disadvantaged as facilities provided and maintained by TWBC are only available in the larger settlements.
 Public transport is poor and, with the lack of pavements or cycle paths to nearby settlements, any new and improved facilities should be within the parish and prioritised in Section 106 funding agreements.

-6.152 Allotments provide a healthy leisure activity for those who do not have sufficiently large gardens.
+6.150 Allotments provide a healthy leisure activity for those who do not have sufficiently large gardens.
 At present, the Parish has one allotment site, on Brenchley Road in Matfield, which is full and has a waiting list.
 In the interests of enabling anyone who wishes to have an allotment, a new allotment site will need to be funded and created, particularly if there is an increased demand from new build homes in the parish with smaller gardens.

-CLR3 Natural and amenity greenspaces, play areas and playground facilities New residential developments of 20 homes or more must provide natural and amenity green spaces within the development.
-These will preferably be dedicated as village greens and should be accompanied by a landscape and environmental management plan showing how their management and maintenance will be carried out and funded.
-Inclusion of natural and amenity green space in smaller developments will be encouraged and supported.
-Play areas and/or contributions towards equipped playgrounds within the parish should be provided by the development, in line with the Fields in Trust guidelines.
-6.153 Safe and inviting playground facilities are important for young families, providing opportunities for exercise, development and social interaction.
+CLR3 Natural and amenity greenspaces, play areas and playground facilities

+New residential developments of 20 homes or more should provide natural and amenity green spaces within the development.
+These should be dedicated as village greens and should be accompanied by a landscape and environmental management plan showing how their management and maintenance will be carried out and funded.
+The inclusion of natural and amenity green space in smaller developments will be supported.
+As appropriate to their scale, nature and location, the provision of play areas or contributions towards the development of new play areas and/or the expansion of existing play areas should be provided by the development to the most up-to-date Tunbridge Wells Borough standards.

+6.151 Safe and inviting playground facilities are important for young families, providing opportunities for exercise, development and social interaction.
 Play facilities should be close to pedestrian routes and seating should be provided, together with litter bins.

-6.154 The dedication of new amenity green spaces as registered village greens is encouraged, ensuring public accessibility and providing an enhancement to village life.
+6.152 The dedication of new amenity green spaces as registered village greens is supported, ensuring public accessibility and providing an enhancement to village life.
 It also ensures that the green space benefits from maximum legal protection.
 Village green status does not require public ownership and, as is frequently the case with village greens, it is expected that the ownership and maintenance of new village greens will normally remain with the developers and their successors in title, unless a different agreement is made with the Parish Council.